-When I first started building my recipe for a low point garlic hummus, I quickly realized the amount of olive oil and tahini required would be an issue.
-At almost 7 points for a serving even on the most flexible myww purple plan, I knew I would need to make adjustments.
+When I first started looking for a low point weight watcher hummus recipe, I quickly realized the amount of olive oil and tahini required would be an issue.
+I knew I would need to make adjustments.
 That's when I discovered Tamari.
 Keep reading to find out just how fantastic this turned out to be!

-It's Possible to Have A Low Point Garlic Hummus!
+It's Possible to Have A Low Point Weight Watcher Hummus Recipe!

 Hummus is one of those snack foods that I could eat all day long.
 It's such a versatile dip that I could use it with a variety of different things for dippers.
 Do you have leftover veggies?
 Dip them in hummus!
 Low points chips in your pantry?
 Grab the hummus!
 Making a wrap for lunch?
 Use hummus instead of mayonnaise!
 But with the olive oil and tahini being so high in points, is it possible to have a low point hummus?
 Absolutely!